-You can also edit the configuration of default APs by selecting the AP and clicking the ${\color{red} \checkmark}$ icon.
+You can also edit the configuration of default APs by selecting the AP and clicking the 📝 icon.

-TABLE 11 AP Group Details
+TABLE 10 AP Group Details

 Field Description Your Action Name Indicates a name for the Zone/AP group.
 Enter a name.
 Description Indicates a short description.
-Enter a brief description Туре Indicates if you are creating a domain, zone or an AP group.
+Enter a brief description Туре Indicates if you are creating a zone or an AP group.
 Appears by default.
 You can also choose the option.
 Parent Group Indicates the parent group that this AP group belongs.
 Appears by default.
 Configuration > General Options Location Indicates generic location.
 Enter the location.
 Location Additional Information Indicates detailed location.
 Enter additional location information.
 GPS Coordinates Indicates the geographical location.
-Enter the following coordinates in meters or floor: Longitude Latitude Altitude Configuration > Group Members ' Members Displays the list of APs that belong to the group.
+Enter the following coordinates in meters or floor: Longitude • Latitude • Altitude Configuration > Group Members ' Members Displays the list of APs that belong to the group.
 Select the members from the list and click Move to to assign them to the required group.
 Access Points Displays the list of APs that belong to the zone.
 Select the Access Points from the list and click Add to Group .

-Configuration > Radio Options ' Channel Range (2.4G) Indicates that you want to override the 2.4GHz channel range that has been configured for the zone to which this AP group belong.
+Field Description Your Action Configuration > Radio Options Channel Range (2.4G) Indicates that you want to override the 2.4GHz channel range that has been configured for the zone to which this AP group belong.
 Select Select Channel Range (2.4G) check boxes for the channels on which you want the 2.4GHz radios of managed APs to operate.
 Channel options include channels 1 to 11.
 By default, all channels are selected.
 5.8 Ghz Channels Provides C-band support for all Outdoor APs and the following Indoor APs: R310, R510, R710.
 NOTE This feature is available only for countries that support 5.8Ghz channel.
 For example, UK provides indoor AP-5.8Ghz channel support.
 Select the Allow 5.8Ghz channels check box.
 5.8 Ghz Channels License Enables full TX Power Adjustment for C-band channels.
 NOTE This feature is supported only for UK.
 Select the Allow 5.8Ghz channels use full power check box.
 Channel Range (5G) Indoor Indicates for what channels want the 5GHz radios of managed indoor APs to operate.
 Select the check boxes.
 Channel Range (5G) Outdoor Indicates for what channels want the 5GHz radios of managed outdoor APs to operate.
 Select the check boxes.
+Radio Options b/g/n (2.4 GHz) Indicates the radio option 2.4 GHz configurations.
+Channelization-Set the channel width used during transmission to either 20 or 40 (MHz), or select Auto to set it automatically.
+Channel-Select the channel to use for the b/g/n (2.4GHz) radio, or select Auto to set it automatically.
+Auto cell sizing-Select this option to enable APs to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
+Enabling this option, disables the TX Power Adjustment configuration.
+NOTE Ensure that Background Scan is enabled.
+TX Power-Select the preferred TX power, if you want to manually configure the transmit power on the 2.4GHz radio.
+By default, TX power is set to Full on the 2.4GHz radio WLAN Group-Specifies to which WLAN group this AP group belongs.